Regions of the Northern Territory

-Federal and territory government agencies divide the Northern Territory of Australia into different administrative regions of the Northern Territory, though the names and boundaries vary.
+Federal and territory government agencies divide the Northern Territory of Australia into different administrative regions, though their names and boundaries vary.

 ABS regions

 The federal Bureau of Statistics defines nine "level 3" statistical areas (SA3s) within the Territory.

 Darwin metropolitan

 Darwin city and suburbs, Palmerston and Litchfield – make up the Darwin metropolitan area and together account for more than half the Territory's population.

 Daly–Tiwi–West Arnhem

 The Daly–Tiwi–West Arnhem statistical area surrounds metropolitan Darwin on all sides and is made up of four regional councils: Tiwi Islands, West Daly, part of the Victoria Daly Region and West Arnhem.
 The region is predominantly tropical savannah.

 Daly–Tiwi–West Arnhem is represented in the Territory's Legislative Assembly by the members for Arafura, Arnhem and Daly.

 East Arnhem

 East Arnhem, centred on the town of Nhulunbuy, is a level-3 statistical region, local government region and tourism region.
 East Arnhem is represented in the Legislative Assembly by the member for Nhulunbuy.
 The region is predominantly tropical savannah.